University of Missouri - Columbia Archives

 6-1-2-3.
 All labeling will be in print form and not cursive hand.

 6-1-3.
-Metal fasteners such a paper clips or other devices will be removed from the documents during processing.
+Metal fasteners such a paper clips or other devices will be removed from the documents during processing when their condition warrants.
 Staples will be removed when there is evidence of corrosion or rusting and there is damage being done to the paper.

 6-1-4.
-Newsprint or early and unstable duplication formats will either be removed from contact with other documents in a file folder or photocopied.
+When processing a full inventory -- and time permitting in all other cases -- newsprint or early and unstable duplication formats will either be removed from contact with other documents in a file folder by sleeving or interleaving or be photocopied.
 Photocopying the clipping on acid-free buffered paper and replacing the original with the copy is preferred when size and form permit.
 When size and form do not permit photocopying, or if the newsprint or physically unstable item has intrinsic value, the newsprint item may be segregated in a photo sleeve or a buffered envelope and left in the file folder.
-The first course of treatment, photocopying, is to be given preference over the second course.
+The first course of treatment, photocopying, is to be given preference over the second.

 6-1-5.
-Photographic prints and negatives will be housed in appropriate enclosures to insure proper conservation and then replaced, when reasonable, in their original order within the body of records.
+When processing a full inventory -- and time permitting in all other cases -- photographic prints and negatives will be housed in appropriate enclosures to insure proper conservation and then replaced, when reasonable, in their original order within the body of records.
 Another preservation process is to place photographs or negatives between layers of acid-free paper.
 When processing photographs or negatives, white-cotton gloves must always be worn to protect the items from fingerprints.

 6-1-6.
 Except in special instances, duplicate materials within a collection are to be discarded.

 6-1-7.
-Items that may be restricted under the Family Education Rights and Privacy Act, Collective Bargaining Agreements, or Personal Privacy Laws are to be placed in an envelope, marked RESTRICTED, and placed back in the file folder from which they came.
+Items that may be restricted under the Family Education Rights and Privacy Act, Collective Bargaining Agreements, Personal Privacy Laws, Client Confidentiality, or other records held confidential by the University of Missouri are to be placed in an envelope, marked RESTRICTED, and placed back in the file folder from which they came.
 If the entire folder consists of restricted material, then it should be marked as such, in red, on the outside of the folder and on the label tab.
 When a box contains restricted materials, a hand drawn red dot is placed on the labeled sides of the archival container in order to alert the reference service provider prior to giving the entire box to a researcher.

 6-1-8.
 Do not fill file folders beyond 1".
 If necessary, divide the contents among two or more folders.